 In Kiavah Wilderness

-Kiavah Wilderness is an 81,247-acre property located on a non-contiguous tract of Sequoia National Forest and surrounding BLM land on the edge of the Mojave Desert.
-The wilderness was designated in the 1994 California Desert Protection Act and is jointly managed by the USDA Forest Service and the Bureau of Land Management.
+Kiavah Wilderness is an 81,247-acre property located partially on a non-contiguous tract of Sequoia National Forest and partially on surrounding BLM land on the edge of the Mojave Desert.
+The wilderness was designated in the 1994 California Desert Protection Act and is jointly managed by the US Forest Service and the Bureau of Land Management.